BrianLBardo/technical-chatbot-rag/README.md

     pip install --upgrade pip
     ```
     The notebook includes a function `install_if_needed` to ensure specific versions of required packages are installed.
+    There is also a requirements.txt which can be installed using `pip install -r requirements.txt`
-3.  **Setup OpenAI API Key**: You will need an OpenAI API key to run the embedding and LLM models.
+4.  **Setup OpenAI API Key**: You will need an OpenAI API key to run the embedding and LLM models.
 Set it as an environment variable named `OPENAI_API_KEY`.
-4.  **Run the Notebook**: Execute the cells in the provided Jupyter notebook (`ragChat.ipynb`) sequentially.
+5.  **Run the Notebook**: Execute the cells in the provided Jupyter notebook (`ragChat.ipynb`) sequentially.

 ## Potential and Next Steps

 This project serves as a foundational example of using RAG for technical documentation.
-Future steps could involve expanding the dataset to include more of the car manual, implementing more sophisticated retrieval techniques, and integrating with text-to-speech for a fully functional voice assistant in a vehicle.
+Future steps could involve expanding the dataset to include more of the car manual, implementing more sophisticated retrieval techniques, and integrating with text-to-speech for a fully functional voice assistant.